How to Write a Wedding Speech to Your Husband: A Simple, Meaningful Guide

 Practising helps you:

-Smooth out awkward phrasing
+- Smooth awkward phrasing

-Adjust pacing
+- Adjust pacing

-Reduce nerves
+- Reduce nerves

 Print a clean copy in large font.
 Bring a spare copy, just in case.